Devalenzuela History, Family Crest & Coats of Arms

 The surname Devalenzuela was first found in Castile, and important Christian kingdom of medieval Spain.

-Important Dates for the Devalenzuela family
+Early History of the Devalenzuela family

 This web page shows only a small excerpt of our Devalenzuela research.
 Another 100 words (7 lines of text) covering the years 1360, 1482, 1564, 1505, 1533, 1630, 1692 and 1690 are included under the topic Early Devalenzuela History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Valenzuela, de Valenzuela, Valensuela, de Valensuela, Valenz, Valens, Valente, Valiente, Valentín, Valentin and many more.

 Early Notables of the Devalenzuela family (pre 1700)